Skip to main content

 The first command shows which /dev/video* node your camera is on.
 The second prints every pixel format / resolution / framerate the camera supports.
 Look for an MJPG entry at the resolution and framerate you want.

 2. Override the defaults with a systemd drop-in.
-No rebuild — write the file once on the device and systemctl restart app:
+No rebuild — write the file once on the device and systemctl restart vision-app:

 [Service]